 Your betta is living in an overcrowded tank.

-Not only bettas but any other fish will also come under stress when kept in an overcrowded tank.
+Bettas and other fish will also come under stress when kept in an overcrowded tank.

 When you keep too many fish in your betta tank, your betta will not get enough space to live and swim comfortably, and they will come under stress.